Statistics on sport participation

 Source data for tables and graphs

-Data on the practice of sport and physical activity (people’s active involvement in sport) come from wave 2 of the EHIS module on physical activity, which was run around 2014.
-The survey gathered data on work- and non-work related physical activity.
-For sport statistics purposes, only the latter was taken into account.
+Eurostat’s sports statistics are derived from existing EU surveys, as to date there has been no dedicated data collection for sport at EU level.
+Data on people’s active involvement in sport come from wave 3 of the EHIS module on physical activity, which was run around 2019.
+The survey gathered data on work and non-work related physical activity.
+For sports statistics purposes, only the latter was taken into account.
 The data presented in this article refer only to engaging in sport, fitness or recreational activities (e.g. Nordic walking, brisk walking, ball games, jogging, cycling, swimming, aerobics, rowing, badminton, etc.).
-The reference period is a typical seven-day week and the target population consists of people aged 15 and over.
+The reference period is a typical 7-day week and the target population consists of people aged 15 and over.

 In addition, in 2012 the Council adopted conclusions on promoting health-enhancing physical activity and strengthening the evidence base for sport policy making; it called on the Commission to issue regular surveys on sport and physical activity.
 The 2013 Council Recommendation on health-enhancing physical activity (HEPA) sought to encourage more effective policies and cooperation among all sectors that have a role to play in this field, i.e. sport and health, but also education, urban planning and the work environment.

-Among other EU initiatives aimed at encouraging people to engage more in sport and physical activity, the Commission established the European Week of Sport from 2015 to promote sport and physical activity across Europe.
+Among other EU initiatives aimed at encouraging people to engage more in sport and physical activity, the Commission established the annual European Week of Sport from 2015 to promote sport and physical activity across Europe.

 - Physical activity (sprt_pcs_pha)

 - European Health Interview Survey (EHIS wave 3) — Methodological manual (re-edition 2020)

 - Sport participation (sprt_pcs) (ESMS metadata file — sprt_pcs_esms)